murny/squad-maker/README.md

     * Checking Rating

 The organizer has left the look and feel of the application and the technologies to use in your capable hands.

-*We are not specifically looking to see if you are able to write an algorithm to find the most optimal solution.
-We are looking for a thoughtful approach at solving the problem and code that would reflect your professionalism.
-Good luck and have fun!*

 ## Example Output